camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/30-events/30-message-events.html.md

 ### Message Intermediate Throwing Event

 Message intermediate throwing event sends a message to an external service.
-This event has the same behaviour as a [service task](ref:#tasks-service-task).
+This event has the same behavior as a [service task](ref:#tasks-service-task).

 <div data-bpmn-diagram="implement/event-message-throwing" > </div>